davidcole1977/grunt-node-screenshots/README.md

 ### Thoughts on solution
 * webdriverIO with webdriverCSS plugin is worth a look.
 It'll likely be stable enough, and seems to be able to provide the ability to take a screenshot based on HTML selector, BUT...
 * the code could end up being a callback spaghetti.
 Could promises help?
-* WebdriverIS/CSS has screendiffing capability, but will this provide the reporting needed?
-Can we use webdriverIO with Mocha?
+* WebdriverIO/CSS has screendiffing capability, but will this provide the reporting needed?
+Can we use webdriverIO with Mocha? will chai-as-promised help?